ShubhamRathi/OPNFVDocs-Demo/docs/index.rst

-.. note:: This documentation is still under development._
+.. note:: This documentation is still under development.

 OPNFV Documentation
 ===================

 Open Platform for NFV (OPNFV) facilitates the development and evolution of NFV components across various open source ecosystems.
 Through system level integration, deployment and testing, OPNFV creates a reference NFV platform to accelerate the transformation of enterprise and service provider networks.
 Participation is open to anyone, whether you are an employee of a member company or just passionate about network transformation.

 Release Documentation
 ----------------------

-The following content is intended for people who would like to deploy, use, or just learn more about OPNFV.

 .. toctree::
    :maxdepth: 1